 5. Breath in that fresh mountain air

 Our family spends ample time enjoying Central Park in New York City.
-It’s lovely landscape is a welcome escape from the concrete jungle within Manhattan.
-Consequently, it’s just not the same ‘escape’ as the intoxicating beauty in the mountains of southern Vermont.
-There’s no comparison to that feeling on the mountain when you’re surrounded by snow, trees, and natural beauty.
-Escaping the monotony and routines of our daily lives and surrounding ourselves with breathtaking scenery at Mount Snow was truly special.
+However, there’s no comparison to that feeling on the mountain when you’re surrounded by snow, trees and natural beauty.
+Escaping the monotony of our daily lives and surrounding ourselves with breathtaking scenery at Mount Snow was truly special.

 So many lasting memories were made during our weekend getaway at Mount Snow.
 Fortunately, our family no longer needs an excuse to visit.
 What was remarkable about Mount Snow was that all of the staff from renting equipment, dining, ski instructors, and hotel information made you feel welcome and part of one big family.
 My son and I are hooked and we’ll be back.
 In fact, we’re already plotting our next trip which will likely occur over the summer so we can kick the tires during Mount Snow’s Summer Family Camp.
 Plus, in the warmer months, we’re told that you can ride the Bluebird Express Lift up and down the mountain to our heart’s content.